 The Localism Act 2011 required Local Authorities to produce and publish a tenancy strategy by January 2013.
 The Strategy must set out the matters to which the registered providers of social housing operating in the district are to have regard to in formulating policies.
 Wealdens first Tenancy Strategy was approved in December 2012 and then more recently updated in 2017.

 The Housing Strategy sets out Wealden District Council’s housing objectives and looks at how the Council and its partners are working to deliver these.

-The strategy for Council tenants and leaseholders sets out how we will work to help those who currently are or who might be at risk of financial exclusion (lack of access or unaffordable financial services and insurance) including digital exclusion.
-You can also view achievements on our previous Financial Inclusion Strategy .
+This strategy for Council tenants and Retirement Living leaseholders sets out how we will work to help those who currently are or who might be at risk of financial exclusion (lack of access or unaffordable financial services and insurance) including digital exclusion.

-This strategy sets out how to ensure that the housing revenue account housing and relates services can meet the needs of older people now and in the future.
-A summary version is also available .
+This strategy sets out how to ensure that the housing revenue account’s housing and relates services can meet the needs of older people now and in the future (Council housing and related services).

 The Affordable Warmth Strategy provides the context for Wealden’s work on Home Energy Efficiency and our commitment to improving energy efficiency in the District.

 Below are the current Housing Policies for the Housing Service.

 The purpose of this document is to clearly communicate standards of health and safety management throughout our housing stock, for our tenants, staff and contractors.

 This neighbourhood policy outlines the Housing Services approach to working to improve neighbourhoods in which we own and manage housing.

 This policy details the Council’s approach to dealing with complaints of antisocial behaviour.